Ho Chi Minh City: Sport

-Thống Nhất Stadium is home to the V.League 1 football club Ho Chi Minh City F.C.
+Thống Nhất Stadium is home to the V.League 1 association football club Ho Chi Minh City F.C.

-As of 2005, Ho Chi Minh City was home to 91 football fields, 86 swimming pools, and 256 gyms.
-The largest stadium in the city is the 15,000-seat Thống Nhất Stadium, located on Đào Duy Từ Street, in Ward 6 of District 10.
-The next largest is Military Region 7 Stadium, located near Tan Son Nhat Airport in Tân Bình district.
+As of 2005, Ho Chi Minh City was home to 91 association football fields, 86 swimming pools, and 256 gyms.
+The largest stadium in the city is the 15,000-seat Thống Nhất Stadium, located on Đào Duy Từ Street, Diên Hồng ward.
+The next largest is Military Region 7 Stadium, located near Tan Son Nhat Airport in Tân Sơn Hòa.
 The Military Region 7 Stadium was of the venues for the 2007 AFC Asian Cup finals.
-As well as being a sporting venue, it is also the site of a music school.
-Phú Thọ Racecourse, another notable sporting venue established during colonial times, is the only racetrack in Vietnam, however, due to poor maintenance, the facilities are not in good condition.
-The city's Department of Physical Education and Sport also manages a number of clubs, including Phan Đình Phùng, Thanh Đa, and Yết Kiêu.
+Phú Thọ Racecourse, another sporting venue established during colonial times, was the only racetrack in Vietnam, now it is place for Phú Thọ Indoor Stadium and Phú Thọ Circus.

 The city is home to a number of association football clubs.
-One of the city's largest clubs, Ho Chi Minh City F.C., is based at Thống Nhất Stadium, formerly as Cảng Sài Gòn, they were four-time champions of Vietnam's V.League 1 (in 1986, 1993–94, 1997, and 2001–02).
-Navibank Saigon F.C., founded as Quân Khu 4, were also based at Thống Nhất Stadium, emerged as champions of the First Division in the 2008 season, and were promoted to the V-League in 2009, the club has since been dissolved during a corruption scandal.
-The city's police department also fielded a football team in the 1990s, Công An Thành Phố, which won the V-League championship in 1995, the club was dissolved in 2002 as the league become more professional.
-Since its inception in 2016, Sài Gòn F.C. competed in V.League 1, however, in 2022 they suffered relegation and will complete in V.League 2 in 2023.
+Ho Chi Minh City F.C. is based at Thống Nhất Stadium, formerly as Cảng Sài Gòn, it was four-time champions of Vietnam's V.League 1 (in 1986, 1993–94, 1997, and 2001–02).
+Navibank Saigon F.C., founded as Quân Khu 4, was also based at Thống Nhất Stadium, emerged as champions of the First Division in the 2008 season, and was promoted to the V-League in 2009, the club has since been dissolved during a corruption scandal.

 In 2011, the city was awarded an expansion team for the ASEAN Basketball League.
 Saigon Heat was the first ever international professional basketball team to represent Vietnam.
-The team also plays in the domestic basketball league, the Vietnam Basketball Association, and have won the championship on three occasions (2019, 2020 and 2022).

 In 2016, a second professional basketball team was created, Wings, playing in the domestic Vietnam Basketball Association.

-The city hosts a number of international sport events throughout the year, such as the AFF Futsal Championship and the Vietnam Vertical Run.
-Several other sports are represented by teams in the city, such as Irish (Gaelic) Football, rugby, cricket, volleyball, basketball, chess, athletics, and table tennis.
+The city hosts international sport events throughout the year, such as the AFF Futsal Championship and the Vietnam Vertical Run.
+Other sports are represented by teams in the city, such as Irish (Gaelic) Football, rugby, cricket, volleyball, basketball, chess, athletics, and table tennis.